 Artificial intelligence (AI) is rapidly becoming involved in numerous areas of life, making far-reaching decisions such as granting loans and hiring people.
-Amazon analyzes customers' purchasing https://doi.org/10.48550/arXiv.2301.09902 behavior1, Netflix studies entertainment preferences2, and Facebook uses social interactions to tailor content to their users [28].
+Amazon analyzes customers' purchasing behavior, Netflix studies entertainment preferences, and Facebook uses social interactions to tailor content to their users [1].
 Data collection, processing, and prediction are key pillars of AI applications.
-Although AI is a powerful tool, the fundamental reliance on data can be problematic since datasets can be distorted in various ways, creating unintended consequences.
-One underinvestigated contributing factor to biased AI tools is labeler bias, which results from cognitive biases [14] in crowd workers and other dynamics in the labeling process [44].
-Many AI applications rely on crowdsourcing platforms to label their data, yet they usually do not consider whether they are utilizing a diverse population of labelers [43].
+Although AI is a powerful tool, the fundamental reliance on data can be problematic due to the potential for bias to be emhttps:/about.netflix.com/en/news/four-years-after-house-of-cards-netflix-members-elect-their-owntv-schedule bedded in datasets, creating unintended consequences.
+One under-investigated contributing factor to biased AI tools is labeler bias, which results from cognitive biases [2] in crowd workers and other dynamics in the labeling process [3].
+Many AI applications rely on crowdsourcing platforms to label their data, yet they usually do not consider whether they are utilizing a diverse population of labelers [4].
 A biased labeler pool could lead to unfair outcomes for certain groups, such as women, ethnic minorities, or people from disadvantaged neighborhoods.
 Therefore, it is crucial to examine labeler pools with a critical lens to avoid bias and create a more fair and transparent process.